 Thus, the investigators concluded that the cytotoxicity of GSLi is dependent on cell confluency.

-Scenario in which this impacts reproducibility: You are testing the toxicity of a new chemotherapeutic agent.
+The scenario in which cell density may impact reproducibility: you are testing the toxicity of a new chemotherapeutic agent.
 For experiment 1, you treat 1 million cells with the drug.
 None of the cells die.
 For experiment 2, you treat 250,000 cells with the same amount of drug, all of the cells die.
 Which result reveals the cytotoxicity of the drug?

 So, where do we go from here?

-Irreproducible studies cost an estimated $28.2 billion in the U.S alone.
+Irreproducible studies cost an estimated $28.2 billion in the U.S. alone.
 More than a quarter of those irreproducible findings are a result of poor study design.
-This means that errors in experimental design costs approximately $7.8 billion (Figure 8).
-The studies presented above clearly demonstrate that cell confluency can impact the reproducibility of a study, and although cell culture methodologies shouldn’t differ between researchers or research groups, often times they do.
+This means that errors in experimental design cost approximately $7.8 billion (Figure 8).
+The studies presented above clearly demonstrate that cell confluency can impact the reproducibility of a study, and although cell culture methodologies shouldn’t differ between researchers or research groups, oftentimes they do.
 Therefore, we need to come up with a solution to ensure that cell culturing conditions are more consistent.
 Perhaps automating the various steps in the culture process (e.g. counting cells) or in the way we analyze the data (e.g. determining confluency) would reduce variability.